Fixed Amount Discount Break-Even Calculator: Know Your Dollar-Off Numbers

 - Multiple page views without action: Browsing but not buying

-By reserving your fixed dollar discounts for these hesitant visitors, you protect full-price revenue from convinced buyers while still rescuing sales that would otherwise be lost.
+By reserving your fixed dollar discounts for these walk-away visitors, you protect full-price revenue from dedicated buyers while still rescuing sales that would otherwise be lost.

 Growth Suite does this automatically.
-It analyzes visitor behavior in real-time, showing personalized fixed amount discount offers only when the data suggests someone needs that extra push.
+It analyzes visitor behavior in real-time, showing personalized fixed amount discount offers only to visitors who are likely to leave without purchasing.
 Your "$15 off" offer goes to visitors who need it—not to those who were already reaching for their wallet.

 When to Choose Fixed Amount vs. Percentage Discounts